-Okay, that swooping exterior design may look better from some angles than others – it’s essentially an Alfa Romeo Giulia that’s been stretched vertically – but the Stelvio costs a good chunk less than the Mercedes GLC and Audi Q5, and also the similarly sporty Jaguar F-Pace.
+Okay, the Alfa Romeo Stelvio’s swooping exterior design may look better from some angles than others – it’s essentially an Alfa Romeo Giulia that’s been stretched vertically – but the it costs a good chunk less than the Mercedes GLC and Audi Q5, and also the similarly sporty Jaguar F-Pace.

-Like the Jaguar, the Stelvio’s interior gives you the sensation that you’re in a sports car rather than an SUV, thanks to recessed instrument dials and a three-spoke steering wheel with an engine-start button that’s perfectly placed to show off to your friends.
-You’ll find some cheap-feeling plastics lower down in the Stelvio’s cabin, however, and controls such as the big infotainment knob don’t feel anything like as sturdy as the ones in the more premium-feeling Audi Q5.
+Like the Jaguar, the Stelvio’s interior gives you the sensation that you’re in a sports car rather than an SUV thanks to recessed dials and plenty of silver trim accents.
+Unfortunately, you’ll find some cheap-feeling plastics in the Stelvio’s cabin that you wouldn’t find in a BMW X3, and the buttons you press don’t feel anything like as sturdy as the ones in the more premium-feeling Audi Q5.

 The Stelvio is spacious and practical enough, and loads of fun to drive – but just isn’t quite on par with SUVs from Audi and Mercedes